 When not on ART, your body produces CD4 cells to fight the infection.
 But HIV uses these cells to make more virus.
-In response, the immune system makes more CD4 cells - continuing the overactivation cycle.
+In response, the immune system makes more CD4 cells - continuing the overactived cycle.

-Over time, for most people, the immune system loses - even though this might take several years.
-When viral load is detectable, your immune system is in overdrive - burning up energy and eventually becoming exhausted.
+Over time, for most people, the immune system loses - even though this might take many years.
+When viral load is detectable, your immune system is in overdrive.
+It is burns up energy and becomes exhausted.

-The increased activity is sometimes called immune activation or immune inflammation.
+The increased activity is called immune activation or immune inflammation.

 It increases the risk of serious illnesses that were not previously linked to HIV.
 This includes a higher risk of heart disease, stroke, liver and kidney disease and some cancers.